By Haley Nicholson, Margaret Wile, Kate Bradford and Noah Cruz

 The Trump administration has declared a public health emergency and several federal agencies have been involved in the U.S. response to the outbreak.
 The public health emergency prompted the quarantine of 195 U.S. citizens who returned from Wuhan; they will be monitored over the next few weeks.

 The president also signed an order temporarily barring entry to foreign nationals who have visited China and who could pose a risk of spreading the illness, unless they are immediate relatives of permanent residents.
 All flights from China will be funneled through several designated U.S. airports.
+After recent outbreaks in several other countries the CDC has also advised: no travel to, South Korea, Iran and Italy; practicing pre-cautions for travel to Japan and an advisory warning for Hong Kong.

 Any U.S. citizens returning from the Hubei Province will be required to do a mandatory quarantine while Americans returning from other parts of mainland China will have to undergo screening and monitored self-quarantine.
 Self-quarantine requires individuals to stay at home for up to two weeks upon return to the U.S. and monitor any symptoms they may have.
 The U.S. State Department also issued its highest level do-not-travel advisory for China and has advised those currently in the country to leave, as American citizens could be subject to travel restrictions with little advance notice.